kosson/ojs-tools/ojsxml/README.md

 If these tests returned positive results, it means you have all the tools necessary to proced to running the magic PHP command.

-#### Import and issue as XML

-At this stage you are free to upload and import the XML issue file you have created localy.
-For the big file uploads (base64 encoding of "heavy" PDFs) do not use the GUI OJS is offering.
+Now, upload and put in the root directory of the OJS application the XML file you have created with the *ojsxml* application.
+For the big file uploads (base64 encoding of "heavy" PDFs) do not use the GUI the OJS application is offering.
 It is a short path to failure.
 Resource to the script available in the `tools` subdirectory of the OJS application.

 Let's get grinding.
 Position yourself in the root of the OJS application where you have also the XML file of the issue(s), and issue the following command in the terminal: